BenjaminPoncet/bobby-snips-tts/README.md

 ## Install bobby-snips-tts

-First, you need NodeJS and Git.
+First, you need Node.js and Git.

-Go in your favorite NodeJS directory (for me `/home/pi`) and run `git clone https://github.com/BenjaminPoncet/bobby-snips-tts.git`
+Go in your favorite Node.js directory (for me `/home/pi`) and run `git clone https://github.com/BenjaminPoncet/bobby-snips-tts.git`

 Move to `bobby-snips-tts` directory and run `npm install`